 Forested area, grasslands and sacred groves were explored extensively.
 Forest patches near many sacred sites are still in good condition and available without or with least disturbances and damages.
-We can take them as "Reference Forests" to compare with old primary forests and today's secondary forests.
+These can be considered as "Reference Forests" to compare with old primary forests and today's secondary forests.

-While wandering in the forests and grasslands, the authors find rock art at many places in Gogunda tehsil in Udaipur district.
+While wandering in the forests and grasslands, the authors found rock art at many places in Gogunda tehsil in Udaipur district.
 This area is confined to southern Aravallis.
-Though, we find rockarts at many places but we focused on Jhalo-Ka-Kalwana village landscape.
-Details of the rock art of the village along with related information is given below in Table 1 and in Fig. 1 to 5.
-The rock arts were carefully examined.
-Details of the related aspects are shown in Table 2.
+Though, we find rock arts at many places but we focused on Jhalo-Ka-Kalwana village landscape (Fig. 1-4).
+Details of the rock art of the village along with related information is given below in Table 1.
+The rock arts were carefully examined and the details are shown in Table 2.